All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 Should he have said, I'm not going to work this way.

-We made a mistake, you're going to cover it up.
+You're going to cover it up.

 Here's the final bite.

-Judy says the legacy of Watergate.
+Judy says, the legacy of Watergate.

-But the other, there is a debate, a bit of, by the way, we do debate that, uh, Judy.
+But the other, there is a debate, a bit of, by the way, we do debate that, Judy.

-Uh, you say nobody disagrees that toppling a president a lot of people debate this.
+You say nobody disagrees that toppling a president.

-But she says the other, there's a debate, a bit of a debate that goes on among journalists about whether what Woodward and Bernstein did, on the one hand, people say, yeah, it led to good, vigorous investigative reporting, when others say, but it also led to people who just want to make a name for themselves.
+But she says the other, there's a debate, a bit of a debate that goes on among journalists about whether what Woodward and Bernstein did, on the one hand, people say, yeah, led to good, vigorous investigative reporting when others say, but it also led to people who just want to make a name for themselves.

-It led to people like, you know, it wasn't just Woodward and Bernstein.
+It wasn't just Woodward and Bernstein.

 And there are other newspapers who did plenty of things.

-Uh second, um uh I I mean the anonymous source was essential to it.
+Second, I mean the anonymous source was essential to it.

-Yeah, it gave us guys like Stephen Glass, it gave us guys like Jason Blair, it gave us guys like reporters that have been fired at the Boston Globe, all these anonymous made up quotes and sources.
+It gave us guys like reporters that have been fired at the Boston Globe, all these anonymous made-up quotes and sources.

-I'll tell you what, if this is the zenith of modern American journalism, Watergate, and what all happened there, we are thus being asked to judge journalism in that way and in that context.
+Yep, I'll tell you what, if this is the zenith of modern American journalism, Watergate, and what all happened there, we are thus being asked to judge journalism in that way and in that context.

-And so we're happy to do so, because we have been all along.
+And so we're happy to do so.

 That's the dirty little secret.